raiden-network/raiden-services/adr/003-mediation-fees.md

 * Both in- and outgoing channels can be rebalanced
 * Fully exhausting a channel can be punished more strongly than just moving into the wrong direction
 * Fee schedules only have to be changed when the node's strategy changes or the on-chain capacity changes via `deposit` or `withdraw`
+* Fee components are optional.
+A node only using flat fees does not have to submit complicated functions.

 ### Negative Consequences